dynhughbrien/dynatrace-ai-tech-tools/README.md

 # Dynatrace AI Tech Tools

 ## Quick Start Steps

-1. Choose an AI platform.
-2. Choose an AI command-line tool.
-3. Install Dynatrace `dtctl`.
-4. Log in to Dynatrace with `dtctl`.
-5. Install Dynatrace AI Skills.
-6. Create a GitHub account.
-7. Install GitHub CLI (`gh`).
-8. Authenticate with `gh`.

 In short: pick your AI stack, install the Dynatrace tools and skills, then set up GitHub CLI access.

 A curated setup guide for Sales Engineers combining Dynatrace observability with AI tooling.